LEARN ABORICULTURE MANAGEMENT

 Topics covered: Four core business units units covering office practices, business operations, management and marketing.
 Students then take three three specialist units of study relating to the selection and culture of plants, with an emphasis on trees.
 This study is then coupled with a 200hr workplace project to ensure practical skills and knowledge are of a standard required by industry practice.

-This course is ideal for those already in the horticultural industry who want to specialise in aboriculture and gain an industry relevant qualification.
+This course is ideal for those already in the horticultural industry who want to specialise in aboriculture and gain specialised knowledge and skills .
 It is also ideal for those starting out and wanting to gain practical experience and knowledge.

 Arborists find work opportunities both in self employment, and working for others: